petrock99/phishingMLP/README.md

 <br>
 For each fold the script will process the training, validation & test sets in batches (configurable via __--batch_size__).
 Each batch accuracy and loss is averaged to produce the per fold accuracy and loss.
 The per fold accuracy and loss is averaged to find the overall accuracy and loss of the model.
 By default the script processes the entire dataset in one big batch.
 This greatly improved the speed of the script.
 The supplied datasets are relatively small and easily fit within GPU and CPU memory.
 Some investigation may be needed to speed up batching if larger datasets are used.<br>
 <br>
 The script will take advantage of GPUs that support CUDA.
-If the script is run on non-CUDA hardware it will use the CPU. __--force_cpu__ can be used to force the use of the CPU if necessary.
+If the script is run on non-CUDA hardware it will use the CPU. __--force_cpu__ can be used to force the use of the CPU.
 In my experiments the GPU did not show significant speed improvement over CPU.
 That is likely a bug in the code that will need to be tracked down.<br>
 <br>

 ----